timpowellgit/healthcare-rag/README.md

     *   An identifier for the specific document chunk referenced.
     *   The exact quote from that document chunk which supposedly supports the statement.

-4.  **Quote Verification Loop:** A validation function iterates through each structured statement object.
+4.  **Quote Verification Loop:** A validation function *(within `AnswerValidator`)* iterates through each structured statement object.
 For each statement, it performs a check:
     *   It retrieves the content of the document chunk referenced in the citation object.
     *   It verifies if the quote provided in the citation object can be found within that document chunk's content using **fuzzy matching**.
 This allows for minor variations and doesn't require an exact string match, succeeding if the match score exceeds a predefined threshold.

-5.  **Statement Filtering:** If the quote verification fails for a statement (i.e., the provided quote is not found in the referenced document chunk, indicating a potential hallucination or mis-citation), that specific statement may be removed from the list.
+5.  **Statement Filtering:** If the quote verification fails for a statement (i.e., the provided quote is not found in the referenced document chunk, indicating a potential hallucination or mis-citation), that specific statement may be removed from the list. *(Filtering logic within `AnswerValidator`)*

 6.  **Final Validated Output:** The final output consists of the remaining, verified statements, ensuring that the answer presented to the user is directly supported by evidence found within the source documents.